Iowa Barnstormers Sign Defensive Back

 Iowa Barnstormers News Release

-DES MOINES - The Iowa Barnstormers have signed defensive back Gabriel Amegatcher to the 2025 roster, Head Coach Dave Mogensen announced today.
+DES MOINES - The Iowa Barnstormers have signed defensive back Cam Mitchell-Johnson to the 2025 roster, Head Coach Dave Mogensen announced today.

-Amegatcher (6-2, 195, Northern Illinois) joins the Iowa Barnstormers for his rookie Indoor Football League (IFL) season.
-Collegiately, Amegatcher began his career at the University of Nebraska-Kearney where he redshirted for five seasons.
-During his time with the Lopers, Amegatcher appeared in 21 games and collected numerous accolades including four-time MIAA Academic Honor Roll and All-MIAA honors.
-In his final collegiate season, Amegatcher transferred to Northern Illinois University where he appeared in 13 games with the Huskies.
+Mitchell-Johnson (6-0, 165, Graceland) joins the Iowa Barnstormers for his rookie Indoor Football League (IFL) season.
+Collegiately, Mitchell-Johnson began his career at Sierra College before transferring to Harding University and then completing his career at Graceland University.

 2025 Iowa Barnstormers Player Signings are presented by Kelly's Little Nipper.
 Kelly's Little Nipper offers daily food and drink specials on top of happy hour!
 Visit them at 1701 E Grand Ave in Des Moines.